Pilate cycle: Letter of Pilate to Claudius

 The Letter of Pilate to Claudius is a document purportedly written by Pilate to Emperor Claudius and written in Greek.
 It is potentially one of the oldest pieces of Pilate literature, dating from some point between the end of the 2nd century AD and the 5th century.
 The letter was later incorporated into the Acts of Peter and Paul, a 5th-century work.
 It evinces a positive attitude toward Pilate.

 The account is largely a contradiction of the stolen body hypothesis that suggests Jesus's body was stolen, rather than being resurrected.
 Pilate first affirms that Jesus performed amazing miracles during his term as governor.
 Pilate was convinced to hand him over to the Jews because the chief priests said he was a sorcerer who was violating Jewish law.
 The author then shows familiarity with the Gospel of Matthew and repeats the story from there that Pilate had sent soldiers to watch the tomb, Jesus had risen from the dead in the presence of the soldiers, and the chief priests of the Jews had paid off the soldiers in an attempt to spread lies that Jesus's disciples had stolen the body instead.
 In the Letter of Pilate to Claudius, Pilate testifies that the soldiers instead informed him of the bribe and the truth of the matter, that the resurrection was real.
 He then decided to write up this report so that Claudius would not believe the lies of the Jews.

-Historically, being a letter to Claudius is rather strange, as Claudius began his reign only in 41 AD, some years after both Jesus's death and Pilate's term as prefect.
+Historically, being a letter to Claudius is rather strange, as Claudius began his reign only in AD 41, some years after both Jesus's death and Pilate's term as prefect.
 One possibility is that the author, writing centuries later, was misinformed about the correct timeframes of the succession of Roman emperors.
 Another is that the letter was originally to Tiberius, but when it was incorporated into the Acts of Peter and Paul, its recipient was updated to fit better into that story.
 In the Acts, the apostle Simon Peter and the deceiver Simon Magus appear before Emperor Nero.
 When Nero hears about Christ, he asks how he can learn more about him.
 Peter suggests retrieving Pilate's letter to the previous emperor (Claudius), and it is read aloud.

 The account is less anti-Jewish than some of the works attributed to Pilate that see him positively; in it, "all the people of the Jews called him [Jesus] Son of God", and it is the chief priests who are evil and bent on discrediting Jesus out of envy.